pepasjc/snatcher-translated/README.md

   the opening's title cards and the Snatcher diagram, the intro movie's burned-in captions and credits, and a translation card in the Konami boot movie.
-- **Names** follow the Sega CD localization (Random Hajile, Benson Cunningham, Chin Shu Ho, Oleen Hospital, Freddy and Lisa Nielsen).
-  The Sega CD script was used as terminology and tone guidance; the PS1 text has extra scenes and different line breaks, so it was translated fresh rather than copied.
+- **Names** follow the Japanese original, so the subtitles match what the voice actors say: Randam Hajile, Dr. Madnar, Catherine Gibson, Gaudi.
+The Sega CD script was used as terminology and tone guidance;
+  the PS1 text has extra scenes and different line breaks, so it was translated fresh rather than copied.
+- **Uncensored** Konami shipped this port with pictures toned down:
+  Gibson's body at the factory ruins, the maggot-covered skull under Queen Hospital, and Lisa's body at Freddy's flat.
+  This patch removes the the censorship in those scenes using original assets that were already existing in the disc but unused, Lisa's body that was manually repainted based on the PC Engine.

-## Known issues (v0.5)
+## Known issues (v0.6)

 - The videophone's NOT IN SERVICE card and the dossier panels are still Japanese (baked images, later release).